-Looking for a fun, kid-friendly road trip from DC or Philadelphia day trip to add to your next East Coast family vacation itinerary?
-You should consider Wilmington, Delaware.
+Looking for a fun, kid-friendly road trip from DC or Philadelphia day trip?
+You should consider adding Wilmington, Delaware to your East Coast family vacation itinerary.
 Wilmington is located less than an hour from Philadelphia and only about two hours from Washington DC.
-Wilmington has historic mansions with beautiful sweeping gardens, riverside miniature golf, and museums to interest the whole family.
-Venture a bit further outside the city of Wilmington to walk the streets of New Castle where Delaware state history began, or take a ride from Delaware City out to Fort Delaware where it is always 1864.
+It has historic mansions with beautiful sweeping gardens, riverside miniature golf, and museums to interest the whole family.
+Venture a bit further outside the city to walk the streets of New Castle where Delaware state history began.
+Families can also take a ride from Delaware City out to Fort Delaware where it is always 1864.
 There are so many Wilmington DE activities for families to choose from when visiting the First State.

 Best Wilmington DE Activities for Families